aanumi/Amazon_Vine_Analysis/README.md

 # AMAZON_VINE WRITTEN ANALYSIS

 ## OVERVIEW
-The purpose of this analysis is to determine and analyze Amazon reviews written by users on Vine.
-The Amazon vine program is a program that allows manufacturers receive reviews for their products.
+The purpose of this analysis is to determine and analyze Amazon reviews written by users of Vine.
+The Amazon Vine program is a program that allows manufacturers receive reviews for their products by users writing reviews on Vine.
 Vine users use the product, and in turn write and publish their reviews.
-This analysis aims to determine the results of the analyzed data to examine biases depending on whether or not one is a vine member.
+This analysis aims to determine the results of the analyzed data to examine potential biases arising from being a paid vine user vs non-paid vine user.

 ## RESULTS